mswed/norm/README.md

                              repetitions=5)
 ```

-You now have a `Production meeting` for each day of the week.
+You now have a `A meeting` entry for each day of the week.

 ## He knows you're lazy